desktop/dugite-native/docs/updating-dependencies.md

 ## Update Git

 To update to the latest stable version of Git, an automated script exists in the repository.
-Assign a `GITHUB_ACCESS_TOKEN` environment variable and run this command to perform this update process:
+Assign a `GITHUB_ACCESS_TOKEN` environment variable (not strictly necessary for testing but highly recommended when used in an automated process such as CI) and run this command to perform this update process:

 ```shellsession
 $ GITHUB_ACCESS_TOKEN=[token] npm run update-git